 Quad coast guards launch maiden mission to boost security in Indo-Pacific

-The first-ever ’Quad-at-Sea Ship Observer Mission’ is expected to strengthen maritime security and interoperability in the vast Indo-Pacific region
+India has consistently called for a free, open and inclusive order in the Indo-Pacific, pivoting on respect for sovereignty and territorial integrity of all nations

-NEW DELHI: The coast guards of India, the United States, Australia and Japan have launched the first-ever “Quad-at-Sea Ship Observer Mission” to strengthen maritime security and interoperability in the vast Indo-Pacific region, the defence ministry said on Monday.
+The coast guards of India, the US, Australia and Japan have launched the first-ever “Quad-at-Sea Ship Observer Mission” to strengthen maritime security and interoperability in the vast Indo-Pacific region, the defence ministry said on Monday.

 “Two officers, including women officers from each country, have embarked on board US Coast Guard Cutter (USCGC) Stratton, which is currently sailing to Guam,” it said in a statement.